infinitystar78/NVLP-Exercise/README.md

 Then navigate to your project directory and type :

 pod install
+This will create the xcworkspace file please use this after installing cocoapods.

 Full details on cocoapods can be found here: https://cocoapods.org